Jean Bodin: Methodus ad facilem historiarum cognitionem

 In France, Bodin was noted as a historian for his Methodus ad facilem historiarum cognitionem (1566) (Method for the easy knowledge of history).
 He wrote, "Of history, that is, the true narration of things, there are three kinds: human, natural and divine".
 This book was one of the most significant contributions to the ars historica of the period, and distinctively put an emphasis on the role of political knowledge in interpreting historical writings.
 He pointed out that the knowledge of historical legal systems could be useful for contemporary legislation.

 The Methodus was a successful and influential manual on the writing of technical history.
 It answered by means of detailed historiographical advice the skeptical line on the possibility of historical knowledge advanced by Francesco Patrizzi.
 It also expanded the view of historical "data" found in earlier humanists, with the immediacy of its concerns for the social side of human life.

-Bodin rejected the biblical Four Monarchies model, taking an unpopular position at the time, as well as the classical theory of a Golden Age for its naiveté.
+Jean Bodin rejected the biblical Four Monarchies model, taking an unpopular position at the time, as well as the classical theory of a Golden Age for its naiveté.
 He also dropped much of the rhetorical apparatus of the humanists.